 Idaho residents with homes built or under construction before 2002, or who had a building permit issued before January 1, 2002, qualify for an income tax deduction for 100% of the cost of installing new insulation or other approved energy efficiency improvements in an existing residence.
 Any insulation added must be in addition to, not a replacement of, existing insulation.
 Other energy efficiency measures that may be deducted are windows that are more energy efficient than existing windows, storm windows, weather stripping and caulking, and duct sealing and insulation.
 Efficiency measures must meet or exceed the criteria for the component in the version of Idaho's energy code in effect in the year the improvement was made.
-The amount charged for labor is also deductible.
-Legislation enacted in 2013 (H.B.
-4) stipulates that the home must be the primary residence and located within the State of Idaho to qualify for the deduction.
+The home must be the primary residence and located within the State of Idaho to qualify for the deduction.

 Customers should claim the deduction on formsfrom the Idaho State Tax Commission; contact the Idaho State Tax Commission for the most recent form.